Star (2001 film): Release and reception

 Star was released on 27 July 2001.
 Malini Mannath of The New Indian Express criticised the "shoddy" script and narration, adding that "the director’s attempt to try his hand at acting, and his taking on one of the crucial characters in the film, makes matters worse".
 She added, "It’s impossible to rise above a script of this type though Prashanth makes a futile attempt.
 Jyotika’s expressions are becoming repetitive".
-Prabhu from Lollu Express added that the film would not give a boost to Prashanth's career as he had anticipated stating that it was a "below average movie".
 Visual Dasan of Kalki wrote that one must not rush to the theatre if anyone screams time killing.
 K. N. Vijiyan of New Straits Times reviewed the film more positively, calling Rahman's music the "highlight" and concluded, "Go for Star if you are a fan of Prasanth or Jothika".

 The failure of the film ended the partnership between Rahman and Praveen Kanth, with the composer refusing to score the music for the director's next venture, Thullal.
 Plans were made in 2003 to remake the film in Telugu as Mahendra, but the venture never took off.